projg2/python-guide/distutils.rst

 files.
 This has some implications, notably:

-1. If the package uses setuptools_scm or a similar package, the version string needs to be provided explicitly, cf. `setuptools_scm (flit_scm, hatch-vcs, pdm-backend) and snapshots`_.
+1. If the package uses setuptools_scm or a similar package, the version string may need to be provided explicitly, cf. `setuptools_scm (flit_scm, hatch-vcs, pdm-backend) and snapshots`_.